abriginets/umbress/README.md

 )
 ```

 When users visiting your website for the first time, they will receive a unique cookie and will be seeing <a href="https://i.imgur.com/puUoVck.png" target="_blank">this page</a>.
 5 seconds is needed to perform some computational tasks that only JavaScript-enabled visitors can solve.
 After 4-5 seconds the visitor will be redirected to the page by POSTing to it and receive the second cookie.
-Then the visitor be redirected to the requested URL immediatelly.
-Cookies TTL is 30 days, after it visitor will have to complete this challenge again.
+Then visitor will be redirected to the requested URL immediatelly.
+Cookies TTL is 30 days, after it's expiration visitor will have to complete this challenge again.

 #### Case #4: Most complex and secure way